Guardians vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Guardians Betting Records & Stats

-- The Guardians have been victorious in 12, or 46.2%, of the 26 contests they have been chosen as underdogs in this season.
+- The Guardians have won in 12, or 44.4%, of the 27 contests they have been named as odds-on underdogs this year.

-- Cleveland has played as an underdog of +140 or more once this season and lost that game.
+- This season, Cleveland has won one of its three games when it's the underdog by at least +135 on the moneyline.

-- The Guardians have an implied victory probability of 41.7% according to the moneyline set by oddsmakers for this matchup.
+- The Guardians have an implied victory probability of 42.6% according to the moneyline set by sportsbooks for this matchup.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!